 Of course, every child is different.
 But kids who successfully wear contact lenses share most of the traits below.

 That said, keep in mind that “none of these things are the end of the conversation,” says Dr. Cohen.
-If you decide your preteen isn’t quite there yet, you can always revisit the question in a few months or a year.
+If you decide your preteen isn’t quite there yet, you can always revisit the question and schedule a contact lens eye exam in a few months or a year.

 Most contact lens problems are linked to sloppy habits, says Dr. Cohen.